nathanmsmith/acm-vim/readme.md

 ## Installing vim

-We're going to be using a version of vim called neovim.
+We're going to be using a version of vim called [Neovim](https://neovim.io/).
 Instructions to install it are [available here](https://github.com/neovim/neovim/wiki/Installing-Neovim).
 In general, we recommend using Chocolatey if you're on Windows, Homebrew if you're on macOS, and your default package manager if you're on Linux.

 ## A Brief History of Vim

+Vim has a long and storied history.
+It stands for "Vi IMproved", where vi was another text editor. `vi` was in turn based on a text editor called `ex`, which was based on a program called `ed`, which was based on an editor called QED written by Ken Thompson at Bell Labs in 1966.

 Two Bit History covers the [history of Vim](https://twobithistory.org/2018/08/05/where-vim-came-from.html) more in depth.

 ## Ideas of vim

+### Telling your editor what to do

+Vim can be used entirely through a keyboard – a fairly radical approach from most GUI applications we're familiar with.
+This leads to a large learning curve at first, but promises increased efficiency, especially for common tasks.

+### Modes of Editing

 Vim is a modal text editor: as the name implies, Vim is in different modes when inserting/editing/selecting text.